Malaysia Airlines: 1972–1997: Incorporation and international expansion

 An economic boom in Malaysia during the 1980s spurred the growth of MAS.
-By the end of the decade, MAS was flying to 47 overseas destinations, including eight European destinations, seven Oceanian destinations, and United States destinations of Los Angeles and Honolulu.
-In 1993, MAS reached South America when the airline received its Boeing 747 aircraft.
-MAS became the first airline in Southeast Asia to serve South America via its flights to Buenos Aires, Argentina.
-Malaysia Airlines also flew to Mexico City between 1994 and 1998 with fifth-freedom rights to carry passengers between Mexico City and Los Angeles, en route to Kuala Lumpur.
+By the end of the decade, MAS was flying to 47 overseas destinations, including eight European destinations, seven Oceanian destinations, and American destinations of Los Angeles and Honolulu.
+In 1993, MAS reached South America when the airline received its first Boeing 747-400 aircraft.
+MAS became the first airline in Southeast Asia to fly to South America using its Boeing 747 via stopovers in South Africa.
+MAS also flew to Mexico City for a brief period from 1994 to 1998, with fifth freedom rights to transport passengers from Los Angeles en route from Kuala Lumpur (with a stopover in Tokyo-Narita.)